-We highly recommend preparing for the unexpected by purchasing international health and travel insurance.
+International health and travel insurance is a requirement.
 Also be prepared with a credit card to cover a medical emergency.
-You may use any travel insurance you prefer.
+Your team leader should be arranging a policy for your group.
+If you are finding yourself needing to purchase your own, you may use any travel insurance you prefer.
 If you need a place to start, contact:

-Craig Robinson - 800-576-2674 x101 / email: craig@missiontripinsurance.com Or visit: www.missiontripinsurance.com / www.globalhealthinsurance.com
+Craig Robinson - 800-576-2674 x101 / email: craig@missiontripinsurance.com / www.globalhealthinsurance.com